jmickle66666666/wad-js/doc/SPECS.md

 ## General goal

-The aim of this app is to allow users to view and edit the content of Doom WAD files regardless of their Operating System.
+The aim of this app is to allow users to view and edit the content of Doom WAD files regardless of their Operating System and device.

 ## Why is it important?